Birkbeck/museum-analytics/README.md

 ## Download the data

 The `data` directory contains data concerning *museum closures that took place in the UK between 2000 and 2025*, and the *dispersal of their collections*.
 All this data is contained and documented in the [`closure_data`](data/closure_data) directory.
-TODO: add readme and data dicts into this subfolder, as it will be the most important one for users

  It details the different types of event that collections and objects are involved in and the different types of actor and location that collections flow between.